blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Including an `Empty List` Data Type

-Similarly, the `Empty List` Data Type is required to be able to programmatically map unknown JSON data into the system.
+Similarly, the `Empty List` Data Type is required to be able to programmatically map unknown JSON data into the system without typing it as an unconstrained list.
 Given an incoming entity like:

 ```json
 {